joelparkerhenderson/smart-criteria/README.md

 Questions that may help:

   * Who is working on this?
 List any roles, responsibilities, participants, etc.
   * What resources are needed?
-List any inputs, dependencies, materials, etc.
+List any inputs, materials, budgets, approvals, etc.
   * How are the challenges?
-List any risks, assumptions, constraints, etc.
+List any risks, assumptions, issues, dependencies, etc.

 Alternatives: